OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum/ArbGas_and_Fees.md

 * *L2 tx*: a base fee for each L2 transaction, to cover the cost of servicing a transaction
 * *L1 calldata*: a fee per units of L1 calldata directly attributable to the transaction (each non-zero byte of calldata is 16 units, and each zero byte of calldata is 4 units)
 * *computation*: a fee per unit of ArbGas used by the transaction
-* *storage*: a fee per location of EVM storage, based on the net increase in EVM storage due to the transaction
+* *storage*: a fee per location of AVM storage, based on the net increase in EVM storage due to the transaction

 Each of these four resources has a price, which may vary over time.
-The resource prices, which are denominated in ETH (more precisely, in wei), are set as follows.
+The resource prices, which are denominated in ETH (more precisely, in wei), are set as follows:

 ### Prices for L2 tx and L1 calldata